orbinson/aem-groovy-console/README.md

 ### Scheduled Job Event Handling

-Bundles may implement services extending `org.cid15.aem.groovy.console.job.event.AbstractGroovyConsoleScheduledJobEventHandler` to provide additional post-processing or notifications for completed Groovy Console jobs.
+Bundles may implement services extending `be.orbinson..aem.groovy.console.job.event.AbstractGroovyConsoleScheduledJobEventHandler` to provide additional post-processing or notifications for completed Groovy Console jobs.
 See `org.cid15.aem.groovy.console.job.event.DefaultGroovyConsoleEmailNotificationEventHandler` for an example of the required annotations to register a custom event handler.

 ## Sample Scripts